vmware/vic-product/docs/user_doc/vic_vsphere_admin/pre_upgrade_tasks.md

 To ensure a successful upgrade, you must perform several tasks before upgrading the vSphere Integrated Containers appliance.
 These pre-upgrade tasks are necessary due to differences in implementation between versions 1.1 and 1.2 of the vSphere Integrated Containers Registry and Management Portal, in particular the merging of the user interfaces and the transition to the Platform Services Controller for identity management.

+- Make sure that the previous version of the vSphere Integrated Containers appliance allows SSH connections.

+  1. Select the appliance VM in the Hosts and Clusters view of the vSphere client
+  2. Select **Edit Settings** > **vApp Options**.
+  3. Expand **Appliance Security** and make sure that **Permit Root Login** is set to `True`.
+  4. If **Permit Root Login** is set to `False`, power off the appliance VM, and edit the settings to enable it.
 - If the previous version of vSphere Integrated Containers Registry uses local database authentication for identity management, make a record of all of the users that exist in the database.
 These users cannot migrate to the Platform Services Controller, so you must recreate them after the upgrade.
 - Obtain the user name and password for the embedded vSphere Integrated Containers Registry database.
 - If the previous version of vSphere Integrated Containers Management Portal includes projects in **Management** > **Policies** > **Placements**, project names must respect certain rules for the upgrade to succeed.
 Project names can only include the following characters: